FAQ – Mesothelioma Treatment Options

 Q: Is radiation therapy a viable option at any stage of mesothelioma?

 Radiation is used through all four stages of mesothelioma.
 When it is used at an earlier stage, with other treatments such as surgery, it can help patients reach recovery.
 Radiation therapy used in later stages of mesothelioma is primarily for pain relief and patient comfort.

 Multimodal therapy is the treatment of mesothelioma using a combination of differing treatments such as surgery, chemotherapy, and radiation therapy.

 Q: Does multimodal therapy produce more results in fighting mesothelioma?

 The most successful patients in recovery have reported that a multimodal treatment approach was most effective.
 The combination of multiple treatment types ensures a well-rounded treatment plan.
-For example, Dr. David Sugarbaker uses heated chemotherapy during an extrapleural pneumonectomy.
+For example, the late Dr. David Sugarbaker used heated chemotherapy during an extrapleural pneumonectomy.
 He’s found that it significantly decreases the amount of malignant resurgence following invasive surgery.